 The vision of the Spitz Fellows Program is to foster the conditions for each Fellow to succeed in her educational goals and beyond by eliminating financial barriers to success.

 The Spitz Fellows Program is a unique opportunity for Aboriginal women pursuing a Bachelor of Commerce at the UBC Sauder School of Business.
-The Program recognizes direct entry and transfer students who demonstrate academic achievement, community engagement, tenacity, leadership skills, and service to others.
+The Program is open to both direct entry (from high school) and transfer students who demonstrate academic achievement, community engagement, tenacity, leadership skills, and service to others.
 A cornerstone of the Spitz Fellows Program is The Spitz Family Awards for Aboriginal Women, an award of at least $10,000 per academic year, which may be renewed until the Fellow graduates from the UBC BCom program.
 Applications for the award must be received by March 15, 2018 for consideration.

 A SPITZ FELLOW DEFINED